Revocable vs. irrevocable trusts: Similarities & differences

 Check for pre-approval offers with no risk to your credit score.

-Each state has its own laws about trusts.
-So it’s important to understand your state’s rules and requirements about trusts.
-But no matter what state you’re in, all trusts create a fiduciary relationship between three parties:
+Each state has its own laws about trusts, so it’s important to understand your state’s rules and requirements.
+But no matter what state you’re in, all trusts create a relationship between three parties:

-• The grantor is the creator of a trust who typically owned the assets that were put in the trust.
+1. Grantor: The person who creates the trust.
+They typically own the assets that were put into the trust.

-• The trustee is an individual, group of individuals or a financial institution that manages the trust and administers it to the beneficiaries.
-Trustees are fiduciaries, which means they have a legal responsibility to always act in the best interests of the beneficiary.
+2. Trustee: An individual, a group of individuals or a financial institution that manages the trust and administers it to the beneficiaries.
+Trustees have a legal responsibility to always act in the best interests of the beneficiaries.

-• The beneficiary is the person who receives assets and benefits from the trust.
+3. Beneficiary: The person who receives the assets and benefits from the trust.
 There can be multiple beneficiaries of a single trust.

 What is a revocable trust?

-The grantor is also responsible for paying income taxes on the assets in the trust.
+Because the grantor still has access to them, the assets in the trust remain part of their taxable estate.
+This means revocable trusts may be subject to state and federal estate taxes.
+The grantor is also responsible for paying income taxes on any earnings generated by the trust.
 Plus, revocable trusts may also be subject to creditor claims and legal judgments.

 Once the grantor dies, a revocable trust automatically becomes an irrevocable trust.